d3/d3-shape/README.md

 }
 ```

 Specifying the size as a function is useful for constructing a scatterplot with a size encoding.
+If you wish to scale the symbol to fit a given bounding box, rather than by area, try [SVG’s getBBox](http://bl.ocks.org/mbostock/3dd515e692504c92ab65).

 <a name="symbol_context" href="#symbol_context">#</a> <i>symbol</i>.<b>context</b>([<i>context</i>])